Nominate your parent for the 2014-2015 Parent of the Year award by filling out the form below.

 The 2013-2014 Parent of the Year is Ernesto Victor Sierra

-Here is the winning essay, written by Teresa's daughter, Jacqueline Jones.
+Here is the winning essay, written by Ernesto's daughter, Linda Casas.

 February 28, 2013, was one of the hardest days for my dad and me.
 My dad has been suffering from dementia for the past three years.
 He had lived with me for 14 years.
 He was my strength.
 He was my encouragement.
 He was my best friend.
 He was everything to me as I was to him.
 My mom had died 12 years ago; and because I was the only sibling without a mate, I chose to care for him.
 For years, he would give me advice (sometimes I wanted to say, "Dad, I am a grownup!") and I let him because it made him feel important and knowledgeable.
 He was such a knowledgeable man with many, many experiences to learn from.

 I was working as a paraprofessional until my dad could not be left alone.
 I stayed home to care for my dad full time and also continue my education part time.

 During these past three years, I learned so much from my dad.
 He struggled to remember things but that did not discourage him.
 He continued to make life count for him.
 Not only does he have this crippling disease but he is legally blind and deaf.
 I would find him at times in his room close to the tv trying to find the scores of the baseball games, his love of baseball.
 What he loved most of all were his great-grandchildren.
 He loved to play with them.
 He would get on all fours and give them rides.
 When it was baseball or basketball season, I would bundle him up and take him with me to see the grandchildren play in their tournaments.
 He could not see them but he was there.
 To him, that was very important.
 He let them know that he was very proud of them all the time.